PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Background

 \subsubsection{Flow control problem}

-We commence with the following problem involving minimizing a cost functional containing a sum of $L^2$-norm terms within the entire space-time interval $\Omega\times(0,T)$, constrained by a non-linear time-dependent advection--diffusion equation with additional non-local integral term.
+We commence with the following problem involving minimizing a cost functional containing a sum of $L^2$-norm terms within the entire space--time interval $\Omega\times(0,T)$, constrained by a non-linear time-dependent advection--diffusion equation with additional non-local integral term.
 The control is applied non-linearly in the form of a vector `flow' term:

 where